limi/limi.github.io/_posts/2008-01-29-things-plone.md

 ***

-## #1: Simple development should be possible entirely through the web&nbsp;interface
+## #1: Simple development should be possible entirely through the web interface

 For those of you familiar with Zope, this point can be summarized as “Deliver on the promise of ZClasses”.
 Yes, I said ZClasses.
 For those of you unfamiliar with Zope, ZClasses is an old — and now frowned-upon — part of Zope that allows you to construct content types entirely through a web interface.
 It is what I usually refer to as the “gateway drug” of Zope.
 Most people that got into Zope in the beginning did so especially based on what ZClasses were supposed to deliver.